divio/divio-cloud-docs/how-to/configure-celery.rst

 Celery will then be provisioned on your project's Test and Live servers by our infrastructure team.
 This includes the installation of our `Aldryn Celery <https://github.com/aldryn/aldryn-celery>`_ addon, and configuration of new :ref:`environment variables <celery-environment-variables>` your project will need.

+Once provisioned and deployed, your cloud project will run with new Docker instances for the Celery workers.
+The containers running the Celery workers are built using the same image as the web container.

+Note that a project's Test server, or projects on the free Developer plan, will pause after 15 minutes' inactivity in order to save resources.
+This will also pause the Celery workers.

 About Aldryn Celery